 Caps can get raised over time.
 Online Tobacco Sales can request new processing volume caps in as few as three months.
 To get caps raised, they must prove that they pay their bills, have low chargeback ratios, and have some money saved.

-Chargebacks and why the run so high in the Online Tobacco Sales Industry
+Chargebacks and why they run so high in the Online Tobacco Sales Industry

 Part of the reason online tobacco merchants are considered high-risk is because they are vulnerable to excessive chargebacks.
 A chargeback is when a credit-card provider demands retailers to make goods on losses from disputed or fraudulent purchases.